gzuhlwang/awesome-blockchain/README.md

 # awesome-blockchain
-A curated list of awesome places to master blockchain science
+A curated list of awesome places to master blockchain science.